stackbit-projects/adorable-iron-87792/src/pages/posts/2022/tips-for-managing-your-own-career-growth.md

 I don’t think I can emphasise the importance of this one enough.
 It not only helps you see progress and small gains, but longer term it can help with the business case for progression, salary review, or indeed for you to reflect on your whole career pathway.

-**Track your journey, document your gains and losses, it will help motivate you as you reflect on the journey.**
+**Track your activities, document your gains and losses, it will help motivate you as you reflect on the journey.**

-### Consider giving to get with your growth
+### Consider giving to help with your growth

 This perhaps applies as you get further into your career, though don’t discount it earlier.
 Consider mentoring (and coaching) others.
 I’ve found it to be hugely beneficial to my own growth, and I continue to coach and mentor people in differing backgrounds with differing experience and needs.
 I’m hopeful it is beneficial to them, though I am always keen to highlight the benefit I also get - it is a reciprocal relationship, and it helps me with my own growth.
 Even early career, you have skills, experiences, and ideas that are not the same as someone else, and they have huge value.